ethereum/consensus-specs/specs/core/0_beacon-chain.md

 ```

 The contract is at address `DEPOSIT_CONTRACT_ADDRESS`.
-When a user wishes to become a [validator](#dfn-validator) by moving their ETH from Ethereum 1.0 to the Ethereum 2.0 chain, they should call the `deposit` function, sending up to `MAX_DEPOSIT` ETH and providing as `deposit_parameters` a SimpleSerialize'd `DepositParametersRecord` object (defined in "Data structures" below).
+When a user wishes to become a [validator](#dfn-validator) by moving their ETH from Ethereum 1.0 to the Ethereum 2.0 chain, they should call the `deposit` function, sending between `MIN_DEPOSIT` and `MAX_DEPOSIT` and providing as `deposit_parameters` a SimpleSerialize'd `DepositParametersRecord` object (defined in "Data structures" below).
 If the user wishes to deposit more than `MAX_DEPOSIT` ETH, they would need to make multiple calls.

 When the contract publishes a `ChainStart` log, this initializes the chain, calling `on_startup` with: